-The Christian Science Journal and the Christian Science Sentinel are all about individuals sharing experiences that show how an understanding of Christian Science can lead to healing and to other practical, positive solutions.
-These insights and results help anyone see how their lives—and their community—can be made better through prayer.
-We'd love to have you share the experiences and healings that come about through your study and practice of Christian Science.
+The Christian Science Journal and the Christian Science Sentinel are all about the teachings of Christian Science and how they are applied in healing ourselves and others.
+These spiritual insights help readers see how their lives—and our world—can be made better through prayer.
+We'd love to have you share the spiritual growth and healings that come about through your study and practice of Christian Science.

 Submit your manuscript online

 Your submissions will be reviewed by our editorial team for possible publication online and in the periodicals.
 Use the online submission form to submit your manuscript for consideration to be published online and in the print editions of The Christian Science Journal and the Christian Science Sentinel.

 Letters to the Editor

 To submit Letters to the Editor, please send your correspondence to:

 Have an idea for a new collection (pamphlet, special edition, etc.)?
 This is where you can share articles and testimonies you feel would work well together.
 A minimum of two articles and one testimony are required for a collection submission.
 Generally, pamphlets contain 4 articles and 1-2 testimonies of healing.
 Your submissions will be reviewed by our editorial team for possible publication.
 If your submission is selected for print or digital publishing, please note, you will not receive notification or attribution.
 If you have any questions, please visit our FAQ page or contact us.